Tell Me a Story! Narrative-Driven XAI with Large Language Models: Results

-The second and third columns of Table~\ref{table:results_SHAPstories_survey} examine the same dimensions, but now present the results for the data science experts.
+The second and third columns of Table~\ref{table:results_SHAPstories_survey} examine the same dimensions, but only for the data science experts.
 In this context, data science experts are asked to evaluate SHAPstories both for their own use, and for a broader non-expert audience.
 When considering its utility for their own usage, a majority (61.1\%) of data science experts agree on the ease of use that SHAPstories provide.
 The data science experts also evaluate SHAPstories very positively having in mind the usage for a general audience.
 These experts indicate in 91.7\% of the cases that SHAPstories will contribute to a non-specialist's ease and confidence in understanding an AI model's predictions.
-This is also reflected in the high likelihood that data scientists will use SHAPstories for a non-data scientist audience (83.3\%).
-More detailed figures are given in the appendices in Tables \ref{table:appendix_SHAPstories_survey1}, \ref{table:appendix_SHAPstories_survey2} and \ref{table:appendix_SHAPstories_survey3}.
+This is also reflected in the high likelihood that data scientists will use SHAPstories for a non-data scientists audience (83.3\%).

-\textbf{Qualitative feedback} For qualitative user feedback, we provide representative quotes from the respondents obtained from the survey distributed under data science experts.
+In our fourth survey, we verified the consistency of our findings and additionally asked respondents to evaluate SHAP plots.
+The results corroborate earlier findings: SHAPstories were preferred in terms of ease, confidence, speed, and likeliness to use by respectively $79.0\%, 79.4\%, 72.1\%$ and $85.3\%$.

+\textit{Qualitative feedback:} Finally, we gathered qualitative open ended feedback from the data science experts.
+We provide representative quotes indicating the potential of SHAPstories.

 \textit{``They [SHAPstories] could be exceedingly helpful when it comes to evaluating model outputs by business users so that they can trust the model's output more easily.
 It could also help when formulating a rejection to a specific customer."} 18 respondents emphasize the utility of SHAPstories in scenarios where explanations of individual predictions are required for non-data science audiences.
 Examples include popular science communication, business communication, and storytelling for medical experts.
 Furthermore, they also highlight its effectiveness when multiple narratives are necessary.